jagotu/BACIL/thesis_text/thesis_text.md

 # Truffle based .NET IL interpreter and compiler: run C# on Java Virtual Machine

+_This is not the official copy of the thesis._

+TODO: consistent use of past/present tenses

 # Abstract

 Interpreted and just-in-time (JIT) compiled languages are becoming more and more prevalent, with JavaScript and Python ranking in TOP 5 most popular programming languages in most surveys and statistics.
 In the academic and research settings, the ability to quickly prototype programming languages and test their properties also works in favor of interpreted languages, as implementing an interpreter is considerably easier than implementing a compiler.
 However, simple interpreters suffer from a substantial tradeoff of performance.
 Traditionally, if an interpreted language is to become effective and run fast, it requires creating a custom infrastructure of JIT compilers and optimizations just for that single specific language.